jrjohnson1231/SpaceTeam/README.md

 -**3/20/16 Allie :** Planets.
 Hey!
 I made a very basic class for planets.
 Right now all it can do is find the force between two bodies, and the acceleration of a body.
 More to come on that.
 I also added a function to Tensor that finds the distance between two bodies. maybe I should put that in the Planets class?
 Let me know!

+-**3/20/16 John:** Tensor/Planets.
+Hey guys, the dynamic memory was giving us some issues in the Tensor class so I got rid of it because it wasn't entirely necessary.
+Also included the Tensor class into the Planet class with Allie.

 TODO
 ----